In this article you will learn about:

-With the auto-sync mode, Onna connects to your application and collects the data available at that moment, starting from the date you choose.
-If you don’t choose any, Onna will collect all data available, then will keep monitoring your application for new or changed data and sync at regular intervals of 20-30 minutes.
+With the auto-sync mode, Onna connects to your origin data source and collects data available at that moment, starting from the date you choose.
+If no date is chosen, Onna will collect all data available and continue to monitor your source application for new or changed data at regular sync intervals.

-This sync mode is useful for longer or ongoing matters, where records have higher chances of changing over time.
+This sync mode is useful for longer or ongoing matters, where files have higher chances of changing over time.
 Changes are synced incrementally, which reduces the time to complete each sync and the amount of data processed each time.
 This also means that the most recent data becomes available faster in Onna.

-Like with the auto-sync and archive mode is that you can apply a shorter retention period to the data in your application, because a copy is always kept in Onna.
+An additional benefit of the auto-sync and archive mode is that you can apply a shorter retention period to the data in your application, because a copy is always kept in Onna.
 For example, you can use this sync mode to store data that you want to keep from an application that your organization is about to decommission.

-File versioning vs archiving
+File Versioning vs Archiving